Jim Drake (engineer): Aeronautics career

-Drake earned a bachelor's degree in mechanical engineering with an option in aeronautics from Stanford university in 1951.
-He began his aeronautical engineering career at North American Aviation in his hometown of Los Angeles, California.
-There he worked in the advanced design group as a principal engineer on a number of top secret record breaking experimental aircraft.
-Notable among his aircraft designs at North American were the X-15 rocket plane, which broke altitude and speed records for manned flight, and the B-70 high altitude bomber.
-He later worked for Rockwell and their division RAND Corporation.
-He helped found the think tank R&D Associates (RDA), a technical studies firm.
-His career took him to The Pentagon for various periods both directly and indirectly, part of which was associated with the development of improved Intercontinental Ballistic Missiles and Tomahawk missiles during the Cold War of the 1960s and 70's.
-Drake retired from his aeronautical engineering career in 1998 after 47 years of elite level design work.
+Following graduation, Drake began his professional career at North American Aviation in Los Angeles.
+He worked in the advanced design group as a principal engineer on experimental and classified aerospace programs.
+Among the projects he contributed to were the X-15 rocket plane, which established altitude and speed records for crewed flight, and the XB-70 Valkyrie high-altitude bomber.

+Drake later worked for Rockwell International and the RAND Corporation.
+He was also a co-founder of R&D Associates (RDA), a technical research and analysis firm.
+During the Cold War, his career included periods of work associated with the Pentagon, contributing to studies and development related to intercontinental ballistic missile systems and cruise missile technology.
+Drake retired from aerospace engineering in 1998 after a career spanning nearly five decades.